-These popsicles will store well in an airtight container with some baking paper between them to stop them sticking together for up a month but I doubt they will last that long!
+These popsicles will store well in an airtight container with some parchment paper between them to stop them from sticking together for up to a month but I doubt they will last that long!

 Have you made this recipe?
 Tell me how it went in the comments below and tag me on instagram so I can see your delicious creations! @keep_calm_and_eat_icecream

 Why not try making

 - Food processor or chopping attachment to a stick or immersion blender